VWRoli/guitar-store/README.md

 # Guitar Store

-Complete frontend for a Guitar E-Commerce.
+Complete frontend for a Guitar E-Commerce website.
 [Live Demo](https://guitar-store-site.netlify.app/).

-- Created a mock Rest API [Guitar Store API](https://github.com/VWRoli/guitar-store-api) for storing product data.
+- Created a mock Rest API for storing product data.
+[Guitar Store API](https://github.com/VWRoli/guitar-store-api)
-- Products are paginated and can be filtered, sorted.
+- Products are paginated and can be filtered, sorted and searched.
 - It has a compare section and a cart functionality too.

 ## Technologies